hyperledger/toc/project-reports/2023/2023-Q4-Hyperledger-AnonCreds.md

 [AnonCreds Mentorship]: https://wiki.hyperledger.org/display/INTERN/Document%2C+Review%2C+and+Implement+Hyperledger+AnonCreds+ZKP+Cryptographic+Primitives

-The contribution of the new AnonCreds v2 code base, and underlying cryptography in [Hyperledger Labs Agora] represents a big opportunity to advance AnonCreds and the idea of maximum privacy-preserving verifiable credentials for everyday use.
+The contribution of the new AnonCreds v2 code base, and underlying cryptography in [Agora], a Hyperledger Labs represents a big opportunity to advance AnonCreds and the idea of maximum privacy-preserving verifiable credentials for everyday use.
 We need to assemble the set of collaborators looking to accomplish that goal that are willing to have developers do the work needed.
 A presentation at